Star Wars Universe Roleplaying Game

 Cover and Hiding

 Cover protects from blasters, explosions, and Force attacks.
-Use it tactically!
+Use it tactically to stay alive and control the battlefield.

 Cover Bonuses: